 ALWAYS seek the advice of an attorney.
 Experienced criminal defense attorneys, including those at Abrate & Olsen, understand the law and will advocate for your best interests.
 Attorneys familiar with the legal system have the best chance of obtaining a not guilty verdict, securing a favorable plea bargain, or managing an outright dismissal of all charges.
-If convicted, an attorney can effectively mitigate on your behalf in order to secure the best possible sentencing scenario.
-Due to the numerous rules and intricacies of the Court system, it is wise to hire an attorney in lieu of handling the case on your own.
+If convicted, an attorney can effectively mitigate on your behalf to secure the best possible sentencing scenario.
+Due to the numerous rules and intricacies of the Court system, it is wise to hire an attorney instead of handling the case on your own.
 Beware of any attorney who makes promises or guarantees regarding your case.
 There are very few guarantees when it comes to the criminal justice system!

-An individual must be informed of his or her Miranda warnings during a custodial interrogation.
+An individual must be informed of his or her Miranda rights during a custodial interrogation.
 To put it simply, you must understand your rights if you are asked questions and are no longer free to leave.
 Although the case will not be dismissed if Miranda warnings are omitted, any statements or evidence obtained from the statement, made while in custody, will be excluded from the case.
 Voluntary statements or spontaneous statements made prior to Miranda may be admitted in Court.

 “You have the right to remain silent and refuse to answer questions.
 Do you understand?
-Anything you do say may be used against you in a court of law.
+Anything you say may be used against you in a court of law.
 Do you understand?
 You have the right to consult an attorney before speaking to the police and to have an attorney present during questioning now or in the future.
 Do you understand?
 If you cannot afford an attorney, one will be appointed for you before any questioning if you wish.
 Do you understand?
-If you decide to answer questions now without an attorney present you will still have the right to stop answering at any time until you talk to an attorney.
+If you decide to answer questions now without an attorney present, you will still have the right to stop answering at any time until you talk to an attorney.
 Do you understand?
 Knowing and understanding your rights as I have explained them to you, are you willing to answer my questions without an attorney present?”

 Yes.
 The Supreme Court has consistently ruled that Police Officers can lie and manipulate information in order to obtain a confession from you.